DhanvithShetty/git-commands/GitCommands.md

 Now, all the commits made in `branch_name` will be added to `main` branch.

-## How To Work With Exisiting Repositories
+## How To Work With Existing Repositories

-To be able to make the changes you want to a repository that you dont have access to, you have to do the following steps:
+To be able to make the changes you want to a repository that you don't have access to, you have to do the following steps:

 Fork the repository on GitHub. <br>
 This step creates a copy of the existing repository under your account using which now allows you to make changes to the copied repository.